 Ph.D. - Cancer Biology / Metabolism Johns Hopkins University, School of Medicine - 2006

 D.V.M. - Veterinary Medicine KonKuk University, College of Veterinary Medicine, Korea - 2000

-Jay Kim lab is focused on understanding the heterogeneous metabolic signatures and targetable vulnerabilities in squamous cell carcinoma utilizing genetically engineered mouse models (GEMMs) and patient-derived xenograft (PDX) systems.
+Jay Kim lab is focused on understanding the heterogeneous metabolic signatures and targetable vulnerabilities in human cancers utilizing genetically engineered mouse models (GEMMs) and patient-derived xenograft (PDX) systems.
 Another major focus of our research is to understand the significance of hypoxic signaling and metabolic reprogramming of fibroblasts in cancer progression and fibrotic diseases.